-All members of a Scottish Gymnastics registered club need to become members of Scottish Gymnastics, the national governing body for the sport in Scotland.
+All members of a Scottish Gymnastics registered clubs need to become members of Scottish Gymnastics, the national governing body for the sport in Scotland.
 This is so you benefit from insurance cover as well as receive discounts and other member benefits, including automatic membership of British Gymnastics.

 It’s easy to complete the membership process and your club will provide all the information needed.
 Until this step is complete, you will not be able to attend gymnastics sessions, so please complete the process as soon as you can.
-Simply click the Join/Renew button at the top of our website which goes live on Sunday 1 October.

-*Understanding our competition structures
+Understanding our Competition Structures

 Competitions which are part of the British Gymnastics National Development Plan (NDP) require Silver Competitive Gymnast Membership.
 View the NDP Competition Structure.